-STATEHOUSE — State Representative Doug Gutwein (R-Francesville) congratulates three local families on receiving the Hoosier Homestead Award.
-The award was presented by Lt.
-Governor Sue Ellspermann at the Indiana Statehouse.
+STATEHOUSE – State Representative Douglas Gutwein (R-Francesville) congratulates the Hitchings family from Jasper County, the White family from Pulaski County and the Seghetti family from Starke County for receiving the Hoosier Homestead Award.
+The awards were presented by Lt.
+Gov. Sue Ellspermann and Agriculture Director Gina Sheets at the Indiana State Fair recently.